rodber/rodber/README.md

 I'm an indie software developer from Chile.
 Some may know me for being the creator of [Chevereto](https://chevereto.com/) and [Chevere](https://chevere.org/).

-I started with development when I was in college (I'm a Metallurgical engineer) by doing simple webpages.
+I started with development when I was in college (I'm a Metallurgical Engineer) by doing simple webpages.
 I self-taught my way into developing software and since 2007 I've been making Chevereto.

 I'm proud of Chevereto and for being able to build my career around my own software.